synchromite/GTNH-Helper/README.md

 - **Tier filtering**: (and 6x6 crafting unlock toggle) to narrow the recipe list.
 - **Tab customization**: enable/disable tabs and reorder them from the **Tabs** menu.
 - **Editor mode**: (optional) to add/edit/delete items and recipes.
-- **Recipe Planner**: Plan Recipes based on what you have in inventory.
-Punch in a complex recipe and it will go thru the process till it find's either something in your inventory or until it finds a     base item, like an ore.
-Then it gives you a shopping list letting you know what you need to gather.
-Now includes a Build button.
-It will give you all the build steps and how many resources are       required for that build step.
-It intelligently tracks what you have in your inventory.
-As you add things to the inventory, items will get check off in the Build tracker.
+- **Recipe Planner**: Plan recipes based on your current inventory.
+Enter a complex item, and the tool will calculate the full dependency tree until it finds items you already own or base resources (like ores).
+It then generates a "Shopping List" of raw materials.
+- **Interactive Build Mode**: Click the Build button to see step-by-step instructions.
+The tool intelligently tracks your inventory and automatically checks off steps as you gather the required resources.
 ## Modes
 The app runs in **client mode** by default:
 - Content database is opened **read-only**.